Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

 ## It May Be Really Simple

 If your domain is already hosted on Cloudflare, Akamai, Amazon Cloudfront or one of the many other major front end services, your SSL certs may already be in place and usable.
-If this is the case, all you really need to do is choose your custom sub-domain and add a single CNAME record into your DNS, then add the custom domain to your portal configuration in Hornbill and thats it.
+If this is the case, all you really need to do is choose your custom sub-domain and add a single CNAME record into your DNS, then add the custom domain to your portal configuration in Hornbill and that's it.

 ![dns cname config](/_books/esp-config/customize/customer-portal/images/dns-cname-example.png)